CodesalCL/Pagina-Web/wp-content/plugins/filebird/readme.txt

 You can sort and search for file and folder name not only in Media library but also in page/post editor.

 **Various Sort Options (PRO)**
-Go advanced with 2 ways to sort folders and 8 ways to sort files.
+Go advanced with 2 ways to sort folders and 10 ways to sort files.
 This is a great time-saver for all busy WordPress admins & webmasters.

+**Sort Files by File Size (PRO)**
+Now you can calculate your attachment size in a single click and be able to sort files by filesize.

+**Custom Folder Color (PRO)**
+Right-click on a specific folder to pick a distinct color.
+This helps differentiate it between numerous folders.

+**Multiple Tree View Styles (PRO)**
+Apart from hierarchical tree view, you have an option to hide levels from tree view, too.
+This flat tree view is very useful for those with a large number of folders.

 **Customizable Default File Order**
 Set a way of sorting files ascending/descending alphabetically by the file name, title, date, modified, and author.